aswinzz/LoginApp/README.md

 # Details
 This Is A Basic Login App Made Using Nodejs.Here You Can Create An Account And Login Using That.I Have used Passport for login and Mongodb as the database.
 I have added a facility for reseting password,An Email with the resetting link will be send to your email just click the link and reset your password :wink:
+You can add a profile pic too...Just give it a try :smile: